Top designer investment bags that actually increase in value

 Available in three canonical sizes (GM, MM, and PM), the Neverfull has since become part of Louis Vuitton’s permanent range of bag designs and can be had in a variety of different finishes, from the classic Monogram to Damier prints.
 But as Louis Vuitton’s bread-and-butter bag (aside from the Speedy), it has also been introduced in a plethora of limited edition styles.

 This is where their true investment value lies, with select limited edition Nerverfull varieties going up in value over time.
-Take for example the Louis Vuitton x Yayoi Kusama Monogram Waves Neverfull bag, which retailed at $1,380 (INR 1,14,684.90) at its introduction.
-On the resell market, the same bag now sells for close to $3,000 (INR 2,49,315.00) in almost brand-new condition.
+Take for example the Louis Vuitton x Yayoi Kusama Monogram Waves Neverfull bag, which retailed at $1,380 at its introduction.
+On the resell market, the same bag now sells for close to $3,000 in almost brand-new condition.

 Rumour has it that the Neverfull may soon be a waitlist-only bag, so that may bolster its value too.